Thank you for your interest in a career at the PKD Foundation!

 Supervisor: Chief Advancement Officer

-- Partners with supervisor in establishing best practices and realistic and attainable financial goals.
+- Partner with supervisor in establishing best practices and realistic and attainable financial goals.

-- Develops and implements strategies to re-engage donors whose giving has decreased or lapsed.
+- Identify and develop new prospects to reduce portfolio attrition and promote growth.
+Develop and implement strategies to re-engage donors whose giving has decreased or lapsed.

-- Ensures excellent customer service is provided to donors/prospects through timely responsiveness and quality in all interactions and personalized communications.
+- Ensure excellent customer service is provided to donors/prospects through timely responsiveness, and quality in all interactions and personalized communications.

-- A minimum of five years of increasing experience in a major gift role with a proven track record of cultivating, upgrading and closing six-figure gifts.
+- Minimum of 3–5 years of progressive development experience with a demonstrated focus on individual giving and a proven track record of cultivating, upgrading and closing major gifts.

 - Highly effective interpersonal, conversational and presentation skills leading to developing and maintaining positive relationships with a broad spectrum of donors/prospects.